FuwadT/tech-consultancy-website/README.md

 # Tech Consultancy Website

+This is a website I created to experiment with react development.
+Its just a basic website any tech consulting firm can use to showcase skills and sell consumer services.
 A modern React website for a software consulting company, featuring information about various services including web development, Salesforce support, automated testing, managed services, and AI consulting.

 ## Features